-· · (Unit : Thousand Baht) Consolidated and Separate F/S
+Consolidated and Separate F/S

-2021 2020
+2022 2021

-Promissory notes - 150,000

-Liabilities under trust receipt agreements - 26,240
+Liabilities under trust receipt agreements 150,000 -

-Total 176,240
+Total 150,000 -

-The Company has short-term loans from financial institutions which bear interest at MIT, MLR - 3% to MRR per annum.
+The Company has short-term loans from financial institutions which bear interest at 2.68% per annum.

-These are collateralized by the mortgages of land and construction thereon and machinery as mentioned in Note 13, the transfer of the right to receive insurance claims, and cross guarantees among the Group totaling Baht 840 million.
+These are collateralized by the mortgages of land and construction thereon and machinery as mentioned in Note 13, the transfer of the right to receive insurance claims, and cross guarantees among the Group totaling Baht 690 million.